Create sensor object type data in Pipeline Builder

 Manually upload a units dataset

-Since our original example sensor reading dataset does not include units, we must add a generated dataset to map units to the series name.
+Since the original example sensor reading dataset does not include units, you must add a generated dataset to map units to the series name.
 From the upper left corner of the Pipeline Builder graph, select Add data, then Enter data manually.
 Create a column called series_name and another called units.
 If necessary, you can repeat this step for internal interpolation (though it is not required for our example).

 Internal interpolation is used to enable Quiver to infer series values between adjacent data points.
 An internal interpolation column would provide a property for the ontology to save the interpolation settings per sensor object.
 Quiver will rely on that property when visualizing the time series data.
 Review our documentation on interpolation for more information.